MonicBuilder/Monic/README.md

 ### Including chunks of files

-This functionality is very useful useful for development of libraries and frameworks.
+This functionality is very useful for development of libraries and frameworks.
-For example, in our library there is a file *String.js* containing several dozens of functions for working with strings.
+For example, in your library there is a file *String.js* containing several dozens of functions for working with strings.
 Isolate each function in a separate file somehow wrong, but attach a few hundred lines of code for only one function is also not desirable.
 To solve this problem Monic can can mark the file *String.js* on specific areas.
 Names in areas can be arbitrary, but it is better to coincide with the names of functions.